Puerto Ricans: Black

 In the 2020 census, 7.0% of people self-identified as Black.
 Africans were brought by Spanish Conquistadors.
 The vast majority of the Africans who were brought to Puerto Rico did so as a result of the Atlantic slave trade, which took people from many groups in the African continent.
 The slave trade particularly took West Africans including the Yoruba and Igbo peoples, and Central Africans like the Kongo people.

 Indigenous

-Indigenous people make up the third largest racial identity among Puerto Ricans, comprising 0.5% of the population, although this self-identification may be ethno-political in nature since unmixed Tainos no longer exist as a discrete genetic population.
+Indigenous people make up the third largest racial identity among Puerto Ricans, comprising 0.5% of the population, although this self-identification may be ethno-political in nature since unmixed Indigenous people no longer exist as a discrete genetic population.
 Native American admixture in Puerto Ricans ranges between about 5% and 35%, with around 15% being the approximate average.

-Puerto Rico's self-identified indigenous population therefore consist mostly of indigenous-identified persons (oftentimes with predominant Indigenous ancestry, but not always) from within the genetically mestizo population of mixed European and Amerindian ancestry, even when most other Puerto Ricans of their exact same mixture would identify either as mixed-race or even as white.
+Puerto Rico's self-identified Indigenous population therefore consist mostly of Indigenous-identified persons (oftentimes with predominant Indigenous ancestry, but not always) from within the genetically mestizo population of mixed European and Amerindian ancestry, even when most other Puerto Ricans of their exact same mixture would identify either as mixed-race or even as white.